 New Mexico has four schools of engineering that are accredited by the Accreditation Board for Engineering and Technology ABET.
 The four schools of engineering are well placed to serve the state of New Mexico, with University of New Mexico located centrally in Albuquerque, Northern New Mexico College located north of Santa Fe in Espanola, New Mexico Institute of Mining and Technology in Socorro, 75 miles south of Albuquerque, and New Mexico State University located at the very south in Las Cruces.

-Featured New Mexico Engineering Schools
+New Mexico Engineering Colleges

 New Mexico Institute of Mining and Technology at Socorro, New Mexico State University at Las Cruces, and University of New Mexico at Albuquerque have large engineering departments offering a number of undergraduate and graduate level programs.
 The fourth school, Northern New Mexico College, Española, was recently accredited by ABET for their bachelor’s degree programs in information technology engineering and mechanical engineering with a solar energy concentration.